Skip To Main Content

 Nonprofits Unite to Enable Five Chicago Communities To Tackle Climate Challenges

 Cook County, IL – In a significant step toward environmental justice, five disinvested communities in Chicago’s Cook County – Markham, Calumet City, Harvey, Hazel Crest, and South Holland – now have access to vital data and analysis specific to their communities that will help local leaders seeking federal funding to address climate resilience and pollution reduction.
-Thanks to the collaborative efforts of Greenlink Analytics, Elevate, EcoHealth Strategies, and funding provided through the Inflation Reduction Act’s New Venture Fund, this initiative helps communities unlock access to the $2 billion available through the Inflation Reduction Act’s Community Change Grants.
+Thanks to the collaborative efforts of Greenlink Analytics, Elevate and EcoHealth Strategies, this initiative supported by the New Venture Fund helps communities unlock access to the $2 billion available through the Inflation Reduction Act’s Community Change Grants.

 To access these funds, communities are required to develop a detailed plan for achieving their pollution and emissions reductions goals.
 To support this process, Greenlink Analytics conducted a comprehensive data analysis, published in the Clean Energy Potential in Southland Cook County report, which focused on energy burdens and the benefits of transitioning to renewable energy sources.
 The findings show that these shifts can improve environmental conditions while generating clean energy resources to reinvest back into the community.
 In addition, this work highlights the potential for job creation and economic opportunities through cleaner energy choices.